eddycolloton/INPT/README.md

 1. Determine if the Artwork File or Staging Directory exists, and establish the path to those locations
 2. Create a checksum manifest, copy the files from the drive, and confirm that the checksums match
 3. Generate metadata describing the external drive/carrier
-4. Generate metadata describing the files (now on the Staging Directory)
+4. Generate metadata describing the files (now in the Staging Directory)

 The shell script has the following dependencies.
 Each of these is a CLI application that is available from the package manager Homebrew, and each is called by the script:
 * Cowsay